rtlow/PHSX815_Week1/README.md

 # PHSX815_Week1
-An repository for the PHSX815 class.
+A repository for the PHSX815 class.

+# Edited using vim, the superior text editor